aiswaryasankar/website/_posts/2018-12-30-where-lunch.md

 \end{matrix}\right.
 $$

-Lastly, how can we determine if there's at least one arrival in a Poisson Process?
+Now we need to use this to determine the probability that at least one person chooses a particular restaurant.
+In other words how do we find the probability of one arrival in a Poisson process?

 $$P(X \geq 1) = 1 - P(X = 0) $$